Yadu3-2-1/Ecoflame_MYOSA/README.md

 ## 🙏 Acknowledgements

+## 🙏 Acknowledgements

 Built as part of the **Myosa Innovation Competition** under the theme:

 **Energy Conservation & Smart Home**

+We extend our sincere gratitude to **Professor Sreeram** for his invaluable mentorship, guidance, and continuous support throughout the development of EcoFlame.

+We would also like to thank **Vimal John M V**, whose insights and discussions served as the inspiration behind the EcoFlame concept.

-Special thanks to the Myosa platform for enabling innovative sensor repurposing and rapid IoT prototyping.
+Special thanks to the **Myosa platform** for providing the sensor ecosystem that enabled innovative hardware repurposing and rapid IoT prototyping, making EcoFlame possible.

 ---